-- Sep 10: Review of Intensional/Modal Logics.
-We focus on modal logic D in review, and include (for most) new coverage of modal logics S4 and S5. - Sep 14: Church's Theorem, the Halting Problem, and The Singularity.
-Church's Theorem
+• Sep 9: Review of Intensional/Modal Logics.
+We focus on modal logic D in review, and include (for most) new coverage of modal logics S4 and S5.

-- tells us that theoremhood for \mathcal{L}1 is Turing-undecidable (= that the Entscheidungsproblem is Turing-unsolvable).
+- Sep 13: Church's Theorem, the Halting Problem, and The Singularity.
+Church's Theorem tells us that theoremhood for \mathcal{L}1 is Turingundecidable (= that the Entscheidungsproblem is Turing-unsolvable).
 How do we prove this?
-And what implications does Church's Theorem have for the future of AI, and The Singularity in particular? - Sep 17: Completeness Theorems.
+And what implications does Church's Theorem have for the future of AI, and The Singularity in particular? - Sep 16: Completeness Theorems.
 We here cover the first of Gödel's great theorems, which says that \mathcal{L}1 is complete (in the sense that every necessary truth has a proof).
-He consider Henkin's version of this theorem as well, albeit briefly. - Sep 21: Gödel's First Incompleteness Theorem (G1). - Sep 24: Gödel's Second Incompleteness Theorem (G2). - Sep 28: Gödel's Speedup Theorem and Artificial Superintelligence. - Oct 1: Formal Logic, AI, Computer Science, and the Immaterial.
+We consider Henkin's version of this theorem as well, albeit briefly. - Sep 20: Gödel's First Incompleteness Theorem (G1). - Sep 23: Gödel's Second Incompleteness Theorem (G2). - Sep 27: Gödel's Speedup Theorem and Artificial Superintelligence. - Sep 30: Formal Logic, AI, Computer Science, and the Immaterial.
 Formal logic, AI, and computer science all at least appear to entail some non-physical things (e.g. algorithms, infinite cardinal numbers, etc.) exist.
 Does the entailment go through?
 And if it does, does this in turn entail that we are immaterial as well?
-Affirmative answers to both questions are defended by Bringsjord. - Oct 5: AI and Consciousness.
-This class if based on work by Bringsjord & Govindarajulu in which a new theory of machine consciousness is set out and associated with a scheme (Λ) for measuring this consciousness is set out.
-B&G also here articulate and analyze purported refutations of the Integrated Information Theory of consciousness advanced by Tononi & Koch, its associated scheme (Φ) for measuring consciousness. - Oct 8: Real Learning (RL).
+Affirmative answers to both questions are defended by Bringsjord. - Oct 4: AI, Consciousness, Cognitive Intelligence, and AGI.
+This class is based on work by Bringsjord & Govindarajulu in which a new theory of machine consciousness is set out and associated with a scheme (Λ) for measuring this consciousness.
+B&G also here articulate and analyze purported refutations of the Integrated Information Theory of consciousness advanced by Tononi & Koch, and its associated scheme (Φ) for measuring consciousness.
+In addition, it is explained how the concept of cognitive intelligence can be based upon Λ, and how this has substantive bearing on artificial general intelligence = AGI. - Oct 7: Real Learning (RL).
 AI of today has given the world so-called "machine learning," or just 'ML' for short.
 But do machines doing ML actually learn?
-A negative answer is given, and defended; and a genuine form of learning (for natural and artificial agents), RL, is introduced and defended. - Oct 12: No class: Columbus Day. - Oct 15: What is Formal Inductive Logic?
-This class includes compressed coverage of so-called
+A negative answer is given, and defended; and a genuine form of learning